You are currently viewing English Phrases Starting with ‘I’

 Origin:

-The idiom likely originates from the metaphor of being stuck in a small or confined space, making it hard to move.
+The phrase likely originates from the metaphor of being stuck in a small or confined space, making it hard to move.
 This expression became common in the 19th century.

 Meaning: